wp-plugins/soundy-background-music/readme.txt

 = Docs & Support =

 You can find [tutorial](http://webartisan.ch/en/products/soundy#war_tutorial), [FAQ](http://webartisan.ch/en/products/soundy#war_FAQ) and more detailed information about **Soundy** plugin on [WebArtisan.ch](http://webartisan.ch/en/products/soundy/).
 If you were unable to find the answer to your question on the FAQ or in any of the documentation, you should check the [support forum](http://wordpress.org/support/plugin/soundy-background-music) on WordPress.org.
 If you can't locate any topics that pertain to your particular issue, post a new topic for it.
+**Soundy** Plugin Home Page: [webartisan.ch/en/products/soundy](http://webartisan.ch/en/products/soundy/)

 = Soundy Needs Your Support =